Questions and answers about food waste recycling in your communal property

 How much time and effort does recycling my food waste take?

-No, it takes seconds to recycle your food.
-Just line your kitchen caddy, scrape your scraps into it and, when full, and put the tied up bag into your orange-lidded caddy outside.
+It takes seconds to recycle your food.
+Just line your kitchen caddy, scrape your scraps into it and, when full, put the tied up bag into your communal food waste bin outside as often as you need.
 We’ll do the rest.

 What food can I recycle?